Southampton Common

 Southampton Common is a large open space to the north of the city centre of Southampton, England.
 It is bounded by the districts of Shirley, Bassett, Highfield and Portswood.
 The area supports a large variety of wildlife, including one of the largest populations in Britain of the nationally rare great crested newt.
-The Common is used for a wide variety of community events, Flower Festival, Race for life Cancer Research UK and formerly 'Power in the Park' hosted by Power FM.
+The Common is used for community events, Flower Festival, Race for life Cancer Research UK and formerly 'Power in the Park' hosted by Power FM.

 An area of 90.3 ha is a biological Site of Special Scientific Interest.

 Layout

 Southampton Common currently includes 365 acre of woodland, parkland, rough grassland, ponds, wetlands, nature trails, a children's play area, a model yachting lake, and a fishing lake.

 The Hawthorns Urban Wildlife Centre at the southern end has been built on the former site of Southampton Zoo and the comprehensive displays document the natural history of the area; with interactive resources, educational facilities and information about local wildlife and environmental management.
 To the west, bordering on Hill Lane, is a historic cemetery that also includes many rare flora and fauna.
-Cemetery Lake is popular for birds.
+Cemetery Lake is popular for birdwatching.

-The south east of the Common includes a recently refurbished large play area for children with sand and water play.
+The south east of the Common includes a large play area for children with sand and water play.
 This is located near to a car parking zone and the Cowherds Inn, a local landmark which has a history going back to the 17th century.

-The road between Southampton and Winchester runs through the common.
+The A33 road between Southampton and Winchester runs through the common.
 The section through the common is known as the Avenue.
 In 1760 it was straightened by the Southampton to Winchester turnpike trust.
 Since at least 1763 trees have been deliberately planted alongside the road.